- November 12, 2022

 I’m a pescatarian, so I don’t write a lot about meat.
 I certainly don’t eat meat.
 But animal products and animal proteins are a big part of many diets, and so are the processed foods versions.
 So I can’t just push red meat aside.

-The committee concluded that each 1.7-ounce daily portion of processed red meat (about the size of a regular hot dog) increases risk of colorectal cancer by 18%.
+The committee concluded that each 1.7-ounce daily portion of processed red meat (about the size of a regular hot dog) increases risk of colorectal cancer by 18 percent.

 The American Institute for Cancer Research recommends limiting intake of unprocessed red meat to 18 ounces per week (about four quarter-pounder hamburgers).
 Intake at or below this amount is not linked with increased cancer risk.